spdrnl/UFO-Modeling-Decision-Tree/README.md

   → Result: Moment individual (specifically: a relator individual)

+### Read an overview of UFO A and B in the guideline document
+The guideline document is a textual introductionary overview of UFO-A and B. It provides background information and definitions that accompany the decision tree.

+### Work through the modeling case
+The modeling case includes a Tonto UFO model that reflects the fictional "Sunrise Breakfast Place" run by John and Mary.
+The modeling case can be found in the `modeling-case` folder.

 ## Theoretical Liberties and Streamlining
 To keep the tree accessible for rapid modeling, some strategic "corner-cutting" was applied where a formal distinction might cause "decision fatigue" for beginners: